 Screenshot courtesy of Slack.

-Nobody should trust Facebook with the private details of their life, but to quote the late, great Yogi Berra: “Nobody goes there anymore.
+Nobody should trust Facebook with the private details of their life, but it can be hard to avoid.
+To quote the late, great Yogi Berra: “Nobody goes there anymore.
 It’s too crowded.”
-Facebook has become the commercial equivalent of the never-ending family, high-school, and former-workplace reunion.
+Facebook has become the commercial equivalent of the never-ending family, school, and former-workplace reunion.
 It’s where most people we know congregate online.

 Despite all that, Facebook continues to show revenue growth, user growth, and an increase in routine use of its site.
 People stick with Facebook because of the network effect—it’s where family and friends are, and it’s a source of “news” (despite the fact that a substantial part of alleged news on the site has no substantive factual basis, especially health news).

 Many people are disgusted with Facebook’s behavior, and while some have deleted their accounts and left the service, many more grudgingly remain.
 The reason?
 “It’s the only way I can communicate online with some members of my family or old friends.”

 What if there were another way in which family or close friends could interact in an environment that let them speak freely and share photos and videos without Facebook’s compromises?
 There is: Slack.